 - Blanket Coverage: for all employees; this is to ensure that if an employee is in an accident in a company vehicle, the company will not have to pay out of pocket expenses or be held liable for the employee not being covered by insurance; employees are also not liable to be sued under this coverage.

-- Liability Insurance: covers when an at-fault accident occurs in a company vehicle and damage is caused to the other vehicle or another’s property; it also covers any bodily injuries caused in lieu of the accident.
+- Liability Insurance: covers an at-fault accident in a company vehicle and damage is caused to the other vehicle or another’s property; it also covers any bodily injuries caused in lieu of the accident.

 - Physical Damage Coverage: covers collision and theft of any company vehicle when driven during company hours and for company purposes.